ENG215 Literature of Genocide

 Introduces a range of international texts and films pertaining to genocide in order to explore the social, cultural, political, and historical conditions that have led to genocide, the conditions it creates for its victims, and its aftermath.
 Explores experiences of individuals, later generations, and nations, including issues of exile and reconciliation.
 Considers memoirs, fiction, poetry, literary nonfiction, documentaries and feature films created by survivors and others.
 Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

-This page includes limited results.
+This page includes filtered results.
 See all available sections for this class.

 - To register, you need the CRNs (ex.
 22398) of your selected classes.

 - Please note that for many courses, additional fees may apply.

 - To find textbooks, you need the CRN, Campus, Term & Course Number (ex.
 BA101).

 |CRN||Campus / Bldg / Rm||Time||Days||Dates|